christophejunke/bricabrac/sdl2/event-loop/README.md

 # DO-MATCH-EVENTS

-DO-MATCH-EVENTS is a simple macro that combines DO-EVENTS with EVENT-TYPE-CASE, in such a way that neither EVENT nor EVENT-TYPE needs be explicitly named.
+DO-MATCH-EVENTS combines DO-EVENTS with EVENT-TYPE-CASE, in such a way that neither EVENT nor EVENT-TYPE needs be explicitly named.
 For example, consider:

      (do-match-events (:method :wait)
        (:quit (return))